incremental-design/dev-boxes/README.md

 ## How does the code work?

-- use mutagen for file sync to dev container

 ## how can the reader use the code?

 where is the code deployed?
 (The answer should always be a precompiled binary or web shell (e.g. runkit).
 Don't make your reader set up an environment and build from source.